testinfected/testinfected.github.com/_posts/2010-06-15-change-is-the-job-of-the-scrummaster.markdown

 Scrum is all about changing the existing system.
 This is why the ScrumMaster primary responsibility is to ensure the Scrum process is followed.
 He or she uses Scrum as a tool to ask powerful questions to spark off change.

 The ScrumMaster job is to change the conversation.
 The ScrumMaster is initiator, facilitator and leader of real discussions.
-This is a leadership role about creating commitment and accountability, which are the building block of self-organization.
+This is a leadership role about creating commitment and accountability, which are the building blocks of self-organization.

-> To make a to make a difference we must start by naming the way things are, use powerful questions as a tool, and listen, rather than advocate or defend.
+> To make a difference we must start by naming the way things are, use powerful questions as a tool, and listen, rather than advocate or defend.

 ScrumMasters, take the time to master the art of orchestrating conversations, for this is what your job is about.